-The winery is north of the city Saint-Emilion
+The winery is located north of the city Saint-Emilion

-(Bordeaux) in the same area.
-From the early 1970s to 1982 vintage, it was divided into two branches of the Capdepourlin family, but is now reunited.
+(Bordeaux) in the area of the same name.
+From the early 1970s to the 1982 vintage, it was divided into two branches of the Capdepourlin family, but is now reunited.
 It is headed by Jacques Capdepourlin.
-The farm is classified as "Grand Cru Classé", which was last confirmed in 2012.
-The vineyards cover 14 hectares of vines, which are planted with Merlot (60%), Cabernet Franc (25%), Cabernet Sauvignon (12%) and Malbec (3%).
-The extremely long-lived red wine is aged 24 months in one-third new barrels.
+The establishment is classified as a "Grand Cru Classé", which was last confirmed in 2012.
+The vineyards cover 14 hectares of vineyards planted with Merlot (60%), Cabernet Franc (25%), Cabernet Sauvignon (12%) and Malbec (3%).
+The extremely long-lived red wine is aged for 24 months in one-third new barriques.